 The historical value of the equipment is $75,000 or greater.

+1. Surplus

+Extraordinary care must be taken when discarding The University of Texas at Austin equipment that is no longer needed.
+If unnecessary equipment cannot be traded in or transferred, then it must be either sent to Surplus Property, cannibalized, or sent for scrap metal sale.
+Worn, obsolete, unserviceable, and otherwise useless equipment must not be disposed of by any other procedure.
+If it is not practical or economically feasible to transfer unserviceable or obsolete property to Surplus Property, departments must not arbitrarily discard such items.
+The property manager or designee must be advised of the circumstances and the department's recommendation for disposal.
+Please refer to the surplus website for other required forms in order to finalize the CCART.

-3. Departmental Transfer with Charge
+2. Departmental Transfer with Charge

 Unit administrators may negotiate a transfer of equipment to another department for a charge.
 The amount to be charged for the equipment is determined and agreed to by the two departments.
 A CCART must be used to process the transfer of the asset and an Interdepartmental Transfer (IDT) is prepared for payment.

-4. Transfer of Untagged Items
+3. Transfer of non-inventoried Items

-Due to limitations within the CCART System untagged items cannot be included with a normal transfer to a unit, e.g., to Surplus.
-When a department wants to send untagged items to another unit it must do one of the following:
+Due to limitations within the CCART System non-inventoried items cannot be included with a normal transfer to a unit, e.g., to Surplus.
+When a department wants to send non-inventoried items to another unit it must do one of the following:

 Include the items in the comments section of the CCART.

-Email the unit with the pertinent information if there is no other outstanding CCART for the items to be attached to.
+Email the unit with the pertinent information if there is no outstanding CCART for the items to be attached to.

 B. State Agency or Interagency Transfer